Marinoan glaciation

-The Marinoan glaciation, sometimes also known as the Varanger glaciation, was a period of worldwide glaciation that lasted from approximately 650 to 632.3 ± 5.9 Ma (million years ago) during the Cryogenian period.
+The Marinoan glaciation, sometimes also known as the Varanger glaciation, was a period of worldwide glaciation.
+A glacial episode within the Marinoan Epoch is known as the Elatina glaciation.
+The beginning of the Marinoan glaciation (named for the Adelaide suburb of Marino by Douglas Mawson and Reg Sprigg in 1950) is poorly constrained, but occurred no earlier than 654.5 Ma (million years ago).
+It ended approximately 632.3 ± 5.9 Ma during the Cryogenian period.
 This glaciation possibly covered the entire planet, in an event called the Snowball Earth.
-The end of the glaciation was caused by volcanic release of carbon dioxide and dissolution of gas hydrates and might have been hastened by the release of methane from equatorial permafrost.
+The end of the glaciation was caused by volcanic release of carbon dioxide and dissolution of clathrate hydrates and may have been hastened by the release of methane from equatorial permafrost.

 Origin of name and history of terminology

-The name is derived from the stratigraphic terminology of the Adelaide Geosyncline (Adelaide Rift Complex) in South Australia and is taken from the Adelaide suburb of Marino.
-The term Marinoan Series was first used in a 1950 paper by Douglas Mawson and Reg Sprigg to subdivide the Neoproterozoic rocks of the Adelaide area and encompassed all strata from the top of the Brighton Limestone to the base of the Cambrian.
+The name is derived from the stratigraphic terminology of the Adelaide Superbasin (Adelaide Rift Complex) in South Australia and is taken from the Adelaide suburb of Marino.
+The term Marinoan Series was first used in a 1950 paper by Douglas Mawson and Reg Sprigg to subdivide the Neoproterozoic rocks of the Adelaide area, and encompassed all strata from the top of the Brighton Limestone to the base of the Cambrian.
 The corresponding time period, referred to as the Marinoan Epoch, spanned from the middle Cryogenian to the top of the Ediacaran in modern terminology.
-Mawson recognised a glacial episode within the Marinoan Epoch which he referred to as the Elatina glaciation after the 'Elatina Tillite' (now Elatina Formation) where he found the evidence.
+Mawson recognised a glacial episode within the Marinoan Epoch which he referred to as the Elatina glaciation after the Elatina Tillite (now Elatina Formation) where he found the evidence.
 However, the term Marinoan glaciation came into common usage because it was the glaciation that occurred during the Marinoan Epoch, as distinct from the earlier glaciation during the Sturtian Epoch (the time period of deposition of the older Sturtian Series).
+The term "Elatina glaciation" is, however, still used today, for the period beginning around 640 Mya.
+Evidence for this period is found in Enorama Creek and other areas in the Ikara-Flinders Ranges National Park, in the Flinders Ranges of South Australia.

 The term Marinoan glaciation was later applied globally to any glaciogenic formations assumed (directly or indirectly) to correlate with Mawson's original Elatina glaciation in South Australia.
 Recently, there has been a move to return to the term Elatina glaciation in South Australia because of uncertainties regarding global correlation and because an Ediacaran glacial episode (Gaskiers) also occurs within the wide-ranging Marinoan Epoch.